 Heat about 4 minutes on each side or until golden brown.
 Just look how gorgeous that crispy coating is!

 You can serve them hot with sour cream and chopped green onions, with a marinara sauce, or just eat them plain.
 They’re packed with tons of flavor on their own!

 Yes!!
 I know I’ve already mentioned it, but it really is one of my favorite parts of this recipe!

 You can actually freeze them before you fry them or after.
 Either way is delicious!

-On the day you want to cook them, remove as many patties as you want from the freezer bag and lay in a single file on a baking sheet for about 30 minutes or so.
-Then fry as instructed!
+On the day you want to cook them, remove as many patties as you want from the freezer bag and lay them in a single file on a baking sheet for about 30 minutes or so.
+Then, fry as instructed!

 The second option is to make your batter and cook the zucchini fritters immediately.
 Let cool completely before freezing.